DanielShalam/BPA/README.md

-# SOT - The Self-Optimal-Transport Feature Transform
+# SOT: The Self-Optimal-Transport Feature Transform